NorESMhub/NorESM/doc/configurations/newbie-guide.rst

 Submit your case
 -------------------
-When your case if finished building you are ready to submit and run your case which is done by typing
+When your case has finished building you are ready to submit and run your case.
+This is done by invoking the case.submit script from your case folder:
 ::
   ./case.submit